Email: Chapter 5B, Article 2

 §5B-2-14.
 Certified development community program.

-The certified development community program is continued and is transferred to, incorporated in and administered as a program of the Department of Economic Development.
+The certified development community program is continued and is transferred to, incorporated in and administered as a program of the Division of Economic Development.
 The program shall provide funding assistance to the participating economic development corporations or authorities through a matching grant program.
-The department shall establish criteria for awarding matching grants to the corporations or authorities within the limits of funds appropriated by the Legislature for the program.
+The division shall establish criteria for awarding matching grants to the corporations or authorities within the limits of funds appropriated by the Legislature for the program.
 The matching grants to eligible corporations or authorities are in the amount of $50,000 for each fiscal year, if sufficient funds are appropriated by the Legislature.
-The department shall recognize existing county, regional or multicounty corporations or authorities where appropriate.
+The division shall recognize existing county, regional or multicounty corporations or authorities where appropriate.

 §5B-2-15.
 Upper Kanawha Valley Resiliency and Revitalization Program.